Pro100Delphi/D2D1Ext/readme.md

     dwrite_3.h

-  07 Feb 2025 - beginning work on the library, collecting materials and first structure 12 Feb 2025 - all the main base types have been translated
+  07 Feb 2025 - beginning work on the library, collecting materials and first structure 16 Feb 2025 - all types and interfaces were translated, helper structures were deleted

   Pustowalow W.